 Behavioral learning performance.
-Differences in learning accuracy, win-stay probability, lose-shift probability and reaction time with the predictors feedback timing (immediate, delayed), wave (1, 2), wave 1 age, and sex (girls, boys) were tested using generalized linear mixed models (GLMM) with the R package lme444.
-Learning accuracy was defined as the probability to choose the more rewarding option, while win-stay and lose-shift refer to the probabilities of staying with the previously chosen option after a reward and switching to the alternative choice after not receiving a reward, respectively.
+As a first step, we calculated learning outcomes diretly from the raw data, which where learning accuracy, win-stay and lose-shift behavior as well as reaction time.
+Learning accuracy was defined as the proportion to choose the more rewarding option, while win-stay and lose-shift refer to the proportion of staying with the previously chosen option after a reward and switching to the alternative choice after receiving a punishment, respectively.
+We used these outcomes as our dependent variables to examine the effect of the predictors feedback timing (immediate, delayed), wave (1, 2), wave 1 age, and sex (girls, boys), utilizing generalized linear mixed models (GLMM) with the R package lme444.
 All reported models included random slopes for within-subject factors feedback timing and wave (see Supplementary Material 2 for the model structure).
 We systematically tested main effects and interactions between the predictors and their interaction had to statistically improve the predictive ability of the model to be included in the final reported model.
 All predictor variables were grand-mean-centered to interpret the interaction effects independent from other predictors.

 Reinforcement learning models.
-We compared the learning models of basic heuristic strategies and value-based learning to determine the model that could best capture children's trial-by-trial learning behavior.
+As a next step, we used computational modeling to compare the learning models of basic heuristic strategies and value-based learning and to determine the model that could best capture children's trial-by-trial learning behavior.
 For heuristic strategies, we considered models that reflected a Win-stay-lose-shift (wsls) or a Win-stay (ws) strategy.
 Win-stay is a heuristic strategy in which the same action is repeated if it leads to a positive outcome in the previous trial, and Win-stay-lose-shift additionally switches to a different action if the previous outcome is negative.
+Note that these model-based outcomes are not identical to the win-stay and lose-shift behavior that were calculated from the raw data.
+The use of such model-based measure offers the advantage in discerning the underlying hidden cognitive process with greather nuance, in contrast to classical approaches that directly use raw behavioral data.
 The models quantified the learning behavior for each individual I for each cue c and trial t.
-The heuristic models consisted of a weight w that reflected the strategy use.
-In the case of reward r = 1, w was equal to 1 for the chosen option (eg. choice A), and 0 for the unchosen option (e.g. choice B), thus maximizing win-stay, i.e., choosing A at the subsquent trial t + 1:
+The heuristic models consisted of a weight w that reflected its degree in strategy use.
+In the case of reward r = 1, w was equal to 1 for the chosen option (e.g. choice A), and 0 for the unchosen option (e.g. choice B), thus maximizing win-stay, i.e., choosing A at the subsquent trial t + 1: